 The ride, however, is an overall disappointment.
 We know it’s a kid’s ride and young fans of the show will be delighted by the fantastic life-size re-creations of their favorite monsters.
 We can’t help thinking it could be so much more.
 The Story is old hat and add’s nothing to the film and the ride mechanics are seriously bland, almost none existence.
 The Imagineers have done a great job with the recreations and detail but the feeling, in the end, is “was that it?”

 Still, the queue lines are large as most people love the franchise and the story and it is still great to see a life-size Sulley and Mike up close, doing their thing, but we just can’t help feeling Disney missed several tricks here.
 Young fans of the films are not going to be persuaded to avoid this ride though, so sorry parents, get queueing!

 Have Yor Say

 Let us know your thoughts on Monsters, Inc. Mike and Sulley to the Rescue.
-We often find our negative reviews get more pushback than when we are positive so if you disagree on Our Mike and Sully review let us have it!
+We often find our negative reviews get more pushback than when we are positive so if you disagree with Our Mike and Sulley review let us have it!
 We know the Franchise is well-loved and people just like seeing the characters but we really wanted more.
-Let us know if you agree or not?
+Let us know if you agree or not.
 Also, how did your kids find it?
-Most kids are happy with the sets but the simplicity of the ride doesn’t even make it past some kid’s standards so let us know how they found it!
+Most kids are happy with the sets but the simplicity of the ride doesn’t even make it past some kids’ standards so let us know how they found it!